fjnelima-pixel/FMCG_Commercial_Finance_Analysis/README.md

 This project simulates a Commercial Finance Analyst role in an FMCG environment.

 ## Objective
-Analyse sales performance, gross margins, and trade spend across products, customers, and channels to generate actionable commercial insights.
+Analyze sales performance, gross margins and trade spend across products, customers and channels to generate actionable commercial insights.

 ## Key Skills Demonstrated
 - Financial Planning & Analysis (FP&A)